 As the cost of living in the United States seems to increase every year, many Americans spend their final working years exploring affordable places to retire.
 While Florida and North Carolina may seem like the most affordable options, research shows that exploring overseas options can save even more – while also providing retirees with the ability to explore a new country and learn about a new culture.
 The team of expat tax lawyers at Evolution Tax and Legal is breaking down some of the best countries to Americans to retire, and some of the most compelling reasons to explore them.

-Whether you are interested in swimming and sunning yourself on the beach, hiking the Andes mountains or exploring the natural beauty and exotic wildlife in the rainforest, Columbia has something to offer everyone.
+Whether you are interested in swimming and sunning yourself on the beach, hiking the Andes mountains or exploring the natural beauty and exotic wildlife in the rainforest, Colombia has something to offer everyone.
 The country has a mix of cosmopolitan living and a slower, more rural pace of life, for however you envision spending your retirement.
 Retirement visas are easy to acquire, with proof of retirement funds, and can be renewed every 3 years for Americans who choose to make their home in this beautiful country.

 Portugal is a beautiful, coastal country that has many islands to explore, and beach towns that will make retirement feel like a permanent vacation.
 English is taught in Portuguese schools, which makes the locals easy to communicate with, and the country easier to navigate for Americans who don’t speak Portuguese or Spanish.
 Portugal has a low cost of living, especially compared to other European countries, but it is still easy to take a trip around the continent if you desire.
 There is also much to explore within the country, including hundreds of beautiful islands.